-Editor’s note: In case you missed it, watch an online event that was held on November 23 with frontline workers and experts on the pay, protections, and policies frontline essential workers still need.
+Editor’s note: This brief was updated on December 16.
+Watch the online event held on November 23 with frontline workers and experts on the pay, protections, and policies frontline essential workers still need.

 As the number of new COVID-19 infections smashes daily records, the pandemic has entered its deadliest phase yet.
 With a dark winter looming, millions of frontline essential retail workers face grave risks to their health, often for very low wages and without the hazard pay they were earning at the start of the pandemic.
 Meanwhile, the biggest retail companies in the country continue to earn eye-popping profits.